charlesfrye/katacoda-scenarios/keras-perceptron/steps/02_digits.md

-Notice that the labels come in as numbers, in `y_train`, but then get transformed into something different, called a "one-hot vector".
+Notice that the labels come in as numbers, in `y_train`, but then get transformed into something different, called a "one-hot vector", by `to_categorical`.
-How do we read off the class of a digit from its one-hot vector?
+How might we read off the class of a digit from its one-hot vector?
+Try a few different indexes and see if you can find the pattern.
 Why might we encode digit class this way?
 Hint: a `2*2==4`. but something that looks twice as much like a two doesn't look more like a four.